Gaziantep: Museums

-The Gaziantep Museum of Archaeology has collections of ceramic pieces from the Neolithic Age; various objects, figures and seals from the Chalcolithic and Bronze Ages; stone and bronze objects, jewellery, ceramics, coins, glass objects, mosaics and statues from the Hittite, Urartu, Greek Persian, Roman, Commagene, and Byzantine periods.
+The Gaziantep Museum of Archaeology has collections of ceramic pieces from the Neolithic Age; various objects, figures and seals from the Chalcolithic and Bronze Ages; stone and bronze objects, jewellery, ceramics, coins, glass objects, mosaics and statues from the Assyrian-Babylonian, Hittite, Urartu, Greek Persian, Roman, Commagene, and Byzantine periods.

 The Zeugma Mosaic Museum houses mosaics from Zeugma and other mosaics, a total of 1700 m2.
 It opened to the public on 9 September 2011.

 The Hasan Süzer Ethnography Museum, a restored late-Ottoman stone building, has the old life style decoration and collections of various weapons, documents, instruments used in the defence of the city as well as the photographs of local resistance heroes.
 It was originally built in 1906 as the home of Garouj Karamanoukian.

 Some of the other historical remains are the Zeugma (also called Belkıs in Turkish), and Kargamış ruins by the town of Nizip and slightly more to the north, Rumkale.

 Yesemek Quarry and Sculpture Workshop is an open-air museum located in the village known by the same name, 30 km south of the town of Islahiye.
 It is the largest open-air sculpture workshop in the Near East and the ruins in the area date back to the Hittites.

 The Gaziantep Defence Museum: before you enter the Panorama Museum located within the Gaziantep Castle, you encounter the statues of three local heroes Molla Mehmet Karayılan, Şehit Mehmet Kâmil and Şahin Bey at the entrance.
 As you enter the museum, you hear the echoes: "I am from Antep.
 I am a hawk (Şahin)."
 The Gaziantep War Museum, in a historic Antep house (also known as the Nakıpoğlu House) is dedicated to the memory of the 6,317 who died defending the city, becoming symbols of Turkey's national unity and resolve for maintaining independence.
 The story of how the Battle of Antep is narrated with audio devices and chronological panels.